Sknapper4/highest-eigenvalue/readme.md

 </pre>

 ## Conclusion
-Thus we have shown that the highest Eigenvalue of matrix M is 12 and we have supplied a basis for the corresponding Eigenspace.
-We have also proven that the basis we found is in fact an Eigenvector of M.
+Thus we have shown that the highest Eigenvalue of matrix `M`is 12 and we have supplied a basis for the corresponding Eigenspace.
+We have also proven that the basis we found is in fact an Eigenvector of `M`.